 Any time an AUDIO TRACK is set to receive signal from "MODX Main" it will be receiving audio from the MODX's "Main L&R".

-By default, the "USB Main L"/"USB Main R" contain both the SYSTEM EFFECTS and the MASTER EFFECTS/EQ; while the eight assignable (USB 1-8) outputs go to the computer without passing through the System (Reverb and Chorus) and the Master Effects or Master EQ.
-Each of the 8 USB assignable buses allow the sounds to use their dual Insertion Effects, however.
+By default, the "USB Main L"/"USB Main R" contain both the SYSTEM EFFECTS and the MASTER EFFECTS/EQ, the eight assignable (USB 1-8) outputs go to those outputs without passing through the System (Reverb and Chorus) and the Master Effects or Master EQ.
+Each of the 8 USB buses allow the sounds to use their dual Insertion Effects.
 The difference between the “Main L&R USB Out” as a stereo pair and any of the numbered USB stereo pair Outs is the SYS/MFX/MEQ blocks.
 If you Bypass the System, Master Effect and Master EQ, they are the same as any of the numbered USB stereo pairs.
 This can be useful in some setup scenarios.

-- In the top center of the screen you see the letters "FX", if you touch that area you will be taken to the “Effect Switch” screen.
+- In the top center of the screen you see the letter FX, if you touch that area you will be taken to the “Effect Switch” screen.
 Alternatively, you press [UTILITY] > touch “Effect Switch”.
 Here you can select to Bypass the Effect Blocks you do not want to use, globally:

 When any of the Effect Blocks are ‘bypassed” you will see a line through the “FX” icon on the top line (shown above).

 When you listen to music in stereo, the illusion of something being slightly to your right or left or in the dead center helps you picture a music ensemble playing in a room.
-The ear/brain use the reflections (reverberations) to help locate and position where a sound is coming from… the amount of Send along with length of Time can influence the illusion of distance from the listener.
+The ear/brain use the reflections (reverberations) to help locate and position where a sound is coming from… the amount of Send from instrument can influence an illusion of distance from the listener.